-The trajectories and spin data analyzed in this study are openly available in the University of Cambridge Data Repository at DOI: 10.17863/CAM.78699.
+The trajectories and spin data analysed in this study are openly available in the University of Cambridge Data Repository at DOI: 10.17863/CAM.78699.
+Graphs summarising the variation of bond lengths and spin values are provided in the Supplementary Information, along with illustrations of final geometries.